hclivess/Nakulos/README.md

 - Extensible metric collection through custom Python scripts
 - PostgreSQL database for robust and scalable storage of metrics
 - In-memory queue system for efficient metric processing
+- Client-side buffering for resilience against network issues
 - Advanced data aggregation for handling thousands of hosts
 - RESTful API for fetching latest metrics and historical data
 - Automatic cleanup and aggregation of old data
 - Configurable alert system with support for downtimes
+- Interactive dashboard with real-time updates
+- URL-based host selection for easy sharing and bookmarking
+- Host tagging system for better organization
+- Admin interface for managing clients and uploading new metrics
+- Data simulation tool for testing and development

 ## Requirements